 What are your favourite things to serve for a large breakfast?

 And for those weekday mornings?
-These Breakfast Stations are a huge time saver for busy moms!
+Make Ahead Breakfasts are a huge time saver for busy moms!